cran/sigr/README.md

 Concise formatting of significances in R (GPL3 license).

-To install in R use: <code>devtools::install\_github('WinVector/sigr')</code>.
 Please see [Adding polished significance summaries to papers using R](http://www.win-vector.com/blog/2016/10/adding-polished-significance-summaries-to-papers-using-r/) for some discussion.

 See also: